WiFi Analyzer – Improving WiFi Performance

 To obtain the most accurate results possible, it’s a good idea to repeat the survey process several times, at different times of the day.
 Why?
 Because the results may be influenced by temporary usage spikes, intermittent interference, and other difficult-to-predict factors whose influence becomes obvious only with additional measurements.

 If there’s something that’s not completely clear to you, we encourage you to visit NetSpot’s help page, where you can learn more about using this professional wireless analyzer to perform WiFi analysis.
-The help page also lists all the features that are available to PRO users.
 If you perform WiFi analysis on a regular basis, NetSpot PRO can save you a lot of time, energy, and even money.

 As you can see, WiFi analysis isn’t nearly as daunting as it would be if it wasn’t for modern WiFi analyzer apps such as NetSpot.
 With them, WiFi analysis is a piece of cake and something that every owner of a wireless router should do to avoid slowdowns and connection drops.